ldtalent/kajao-how-to-master-devops-automation/README.md

 # kajao-how-to-master-devops-automation
-# Main code is in Master Branch
+## Main code is in 'Master Branch'